 - Keep your ears clean.
 Clean ears are less likely to get irritated or infected.
 Always wash your hands before touching your piercings, and sterilize your earrings and tapers with alcohol before putting them in.
 You can also rinse your ears with a homemade saline solution to reduce irritation and keep them clean.

 - Use the right jewelry.
 Many people are allergic to certain metals, especially nickel.
-Use body-safe materials like steel or acrylic in your tapers and earrings to avoid an allergic reaction that can lead to a blowout.
+Use body-safe materials like stainless steel, acrylic, or titanium in your tapers and earrings to avoid an allergic reaction that can lead to a blowout.

 - Massage your ears.
 Some studies suggest that gently massaging your ears with a moisturizer like coconut oil may help some people reduce scarring.
 That keeps your ears in better condition so that they can withstand more stretching.
 Massage your ears once a day to keep them healthy while you stretch.